Skip to main content

 Staff time per week10-15 hoursUnder 1 hour (exceptions only)

-According to Statistics Canada’s 2024 SEPH data, a Canadian full-time employee costs $45,000-$65,000 per year.
-A receptionist spending 15 hours per week on phone scheduling costs $17,000-$25,000 annually on that task alone.
-A booking tool costs $15-$97 per month.
+According to Statistics Canada’s 2024 SEPH data, a full-time employee costs $45,000-$65,000 per year.
+A receptionist spending 15 hours a week on phone scheduling represents $17,000-$25,000 a year on that task alone.
+A booking tool costs $15-$97 a month.

 2. 24 hours before: SMS reminder.
 “Hi [Name], your appointment with [Business] is tomorrow at [Time].
 Reply C to confirm, R to reschedule.”

-3. 1 hour before: SMS.
+3. 1 hour before: SMS with directions or the meeting link.
 “Your appointment is in 1 hour.
-[Directions/link].
 Need to reschedule?
 [Link]”

-4. No-show (15 min after start time): SMS + email.
+4. No-show (15 minutes after start time): SMS plus email.
 “We missed you!
 Reschedule here: [Link]”

-Tools that handle this: GoHighLevel ($97/month, includes full CRM + SMS), Twilio for custom SMS ($0.0079/message), Calendly ($15/month for basic scheduling), Acuity Scheduling ($27/month with SMS add-on).
+Tools that handle this: GoHighLevel ($97/month with full CRM and SMS), Twilio for custom SMS at $0.0079 per message, Calendly at $15/month for basic scheduling, and Acuity Scheduling at $27/month with the SMS add-on.

 Business TypeBest FitMonthly CostKey Feature

-Solo consultant/coachCalendly$15Simple, clean, integrates with everything
+Solo consultant or coachCalendly$15Clean, integrates with everything

-Salon/spaAcuity Scheduling$27Service menus, intake forms, packages
+Salon or spaAcuity Scheduling$27Service menus, intake forms, packages

-HVAC/plumbing/electricalHousecall Pro$59Field dispatch, estimates, invoicing
+HVAC, plumbing, electricalHousecall Pro$59Field dispatch, estimates, invoicing

-Medical/dental/therapyJane App$79-$399PIPEDA/HIPAA compliant, insurance billing
+Medical, dental, therapyJane App$79-$399PIPEDA/HIPAA compliant, insurance billing

-Multi-service businessGoHighLevel$97Full CRM, SMS, pipeline, reputation management
+Multi-service businessGoHighLevel$97Full CRM, SMS, pipeline, reputation

 Enterprise field serviceServiceTitanCustomRoute optimization, fleet management